Gustavo Nery: Career

-In February 2014, it was announced Nery would join Bundesliga club Werder Bremen on a four-year contract from São Paulo in the summer.
+In February 2004, it was announced Nery would join Bundesliga club Werder Bremen on a four-year contract from São Paulo in the summer.
 The transfer fee to be paid to São Paulo was reported as €500,000 or €600,000.
 He missed the beginning of training in the summer due to being called up to the Brazil national team.
 He was later kept out of action by a hand injury.
 In his time at Werder Bremen he was often injured and unable to secure a first-team spot, making three league appearances, two of which were substitute appearances.

 Nery left Werder Bremen to join Corinthians on loan in February 2005.
-Corinthians also received a option to sign Nery permanently for a reported transfer fee of about €1.5 million.
+Corinthians also received an option to sign Nery permanently for a reported transfer fee of about €1.5 million.

 Nery joined La Liga side Zaragoza on loan from Corinthians for the second half of the 2006–07 season.